adamrmoss/edu-basic/docs/edu-basic-language.md

 - The voice's ADSR envelope (configured by `VOICE` ADSR) controls amplitude shaping
 - Each `PLAY` statement plays on the specified voice
 - Multiple voices can play simultaneously
+- **All `PLAY` statements execute asynchronously in the background**—the program continues immediately
 - Velocity in MML (`V` command) is relative to the global `VOLUME` setting

 ### MML Syntax Reference